World Polo Championship

-The World Polo Championship is a polo (Horse Polo) competition between countries (Up to 2022, only for men).
+The World Polo Championship is an international polo competition between countries.
 The event is organised by the sport's governing body, the Federation of International Polo (FIP), and is contested by the national teams.
 There is no restriction on the gender of the players.
 The inaugural tournament was held in 1987, hosted by Argentina, and is now contested every three or four years.

-The participating teams must have a handicap up to 14 goals.
-It's for this reason that, unlike other sports, the best players cannot play the World Polo Championship.

 History

-In the early 1980s, motivated by a desire to broaden the scope of international polo, as well as to restore the sport's Olympic status, Marcos Uranga, then President of the Argentine Polo Association, proposed that an international organization be formed among the polo playing countries of the world.
+In the early 1980s, motivated by a desire to broaden the scope of international polo, as well as to restore the sport's Olympic status, Marcos Uranga, then President of the Argentine Polo Association, proposed that an international organization be formed among the polo-playing countries of the world.
 The initial meetings took place in Buenos Aires, and by April 1982, the Federation of International Polo, quickly known as “FIP,” was created.
 FIP's first President was Marcos Uranga.

-To that end, Mr. Uranga spearheaded the movement for a World Championship and scheduled the first for April 1987 in the Campo Argentino de Polo in Buenos Aires, Argentina.
+Mr. Uranga spearheaded the movement for a World Championship and scheduled the first for April 1987 in the Campo Argentino de Polo in Buenos Aires, Argentina.
 Aware of the relative difficulty of fielding high-goal teams worldwide, the early FIP organizers wisely decided to limit competition to teams rated 10 to 14 goals.
-And, in an attempt to nullify the factor of the horses, they devised the then-revolutionary idea of split strings of horses – assigning matched strings of 28 horses to each team by the luck of the draw.
+In an attempt to nullify the factor of the horses, they devised the then-revolutionary idea of split strings of horses – assigning matched strings of 28 horses to each team by the luck of the draw.

 In 1989, the second FIP World Championship was played in Berlin, at Maifeld, the very stadium that had been the site of polo's last appearance in the Olympic Games.
 The sport had come full-circle, and it underlined the growing influence of FIP in the world polo community.
-Argentina, Australia, Chile, England, France, Germany, Switzerland and the United States advanced to the playoffs.
-But this time there was a surprise: Argentina failed to make the finals.
-A talented U.S. team beat England by one goal for a 7–6 final score.
-The U.S. team players were: Horton Schwartz, Julio Arellano, Charley Bostwick and John Wigdahl who scored the winning goal in the sixth chukker.
-The resulting publicity raised the visibility of FIP among U.S. polo players.
+Argentina, Australia, Chile, England, France, Germany, Switzerland and the United States competed in the tournament's second edition.
+A talented USA team beat England 7–6 in the final.
+The USA team players were: Horton Schwartz, Julio Arellano, Charley Bostwick and John Wigdahl who scored the winning goal in the sixth chukker.
+The resulting publicity raised the visibility of the FIP among U.S. polo players.

-FIP World Championship III was played in Santiago, Chile, in 1992.
-Argentina made it “back to back” through the regionals, and knocked off team after team until they wound up in the finals.
-There they outscored the host country 12–7 for their second World Championship.
-The U.S. had to be content with fourth place behind England.
+The FIP World Championship III was held in Santiago, Chile in 1992.
+Argentina outscored the host country 12–7 in the final securing their second World Championship.
+England beat the USA for bronze.